 Telecom Retail Billing

 When we talk about telecom billing then by default it is about retail billing.
-As defined earlier, telecom retail billing is defined as follows:
+As discussed earlier, telecom retail billing is defined as follows −

-Retail billing deals directly with the end customer and comes with lot of challenges to meet end customer expectations and regulatory obligations.
-A billing is assumed to be successful as long as it is fulfilling following criteria:
+Retail billing deals directly with the end customer and comes with lots of challenges to meet the end customer expectations and regulatory obligations.
+A billing is assumed to be successful as long as it is fulfilling the following criteria −

-Timely Billing: End customer's invoice is being generating on time, i.e., nominal date.
-There may be some circumstances when end customer does not get their invoices on time because of some logistic issues, but it is IT's responsibility to generate all the due bills on due date.
+Timely Billing − End customer's invoice is being generated on time, i.e., nominal date.
+There may be some circumstances when the end customer does not get his/her invoices on time because of some logistic issues, but it is IT's responsibility to generate all the due bills on due date.

-Retail billing deals with end customer and billing an individual customer whereas wholesale billing deals with billing to the following entities depending on situation and nature of business:
+Retail billing deals with the end customer and billing an individual customer, whereas wholesale billing deals with billing to the following entities depending on situation and nature of business −

 Billing resellers associated with a telecom operator.

 Billing interconnect partners for providing interconnection to make calls to another operator's customers.

 Billing roaming partners for providing services to their customers when they roamed in an operator's coverage area.